 7. Tomatoes

-Despite being one of the most popular fruits used as an ingredient to a lot of recipes and cuisines around the world, the tomato plant is surprisingly toxic to your pets.
-The green parts of the tomato such as the leaves and the stem contain a chemical called solanine which is poisonous to dogs and cats, especially to pups and kittens.
+Despite being one of the most popular fruits used as an ingredient in a lot of recipes and cuisines around the world, the tomato plant is surprisingly toxic to your pets.
+The green parts of the tomato, such as the leaves and the stem, contain a chemical called solanine, which is poisonous to dogs and cats, especially to pups and kittens.

-If your furry friends get exposed to tomato plants, you will notice a difference in their behavior along with the symptoms such as hypersalivation, loss of appetite, weakness, dilated pupils, and slowing of the heart rate.
+If your furry friends get exposed to tomato plants, you will notice a difference in their behavior, along with symptoms such as hypersalivation, loss of appetite, weakness, dilated pupils, and slowing of the heart rate.

 8. Cherries